violett-it/violett-it.github.io/README.md

-# phimac-support.github.io
+# violett-it.github.io

-This repository exists solely to serve the **MTA-STS policy** for `phimac.be` via GitHub Pages.
+This repository exists solely to serve the **MTA-STS policy** for `violett.be` via GitHub Pages.

 ## What is MTA-STS?